-Section 9-104.
-Legal Status Provisions
+Sec.
+9-104. - Legal status provisions.

-- (a) Effect on rights and liabilities under the existing Floodplain Regulations. - 1.
-This ordinance in part comes forward by re-enactment of some of the provisions of the Floodplain Regulations enacted November 27 1972, as amended, and it is not the intention to repeal but rather to re-enact and continue to enforce without interruption such existing provisions, so that all rights and liabilities that have accrued thereunder are reserved and may be enforced.
-The enactment of this ordinance shall not affect any action, suit or proceeding instituted or pending.
-All provisions of the Floodplain Regulations of Charlotte enacted on November 27, 1972, as amended, which are not reenacted herein, are repealed. - 2.
-The date of the initial Flood Damage Prevention Ordinance for Mecklenburg County is December 4, 1972. - (b) Effect upon outstanding Floodplain Development Permits. - 1.
-Nothing herein contained shall require any change in the plans, construction, size or designated use of any Development or any part thereof for which a Floodplain Development Permit has been granted by the Floodplain Administrator before the time of passage of this Floodplain Regulation ordinance; provided, however, that when construction is not begun under such outstanding permit within a period of two (2) years subsequent to passage of this ordinance or any revision thereto, such permit shall become void and construction or use shall be in conformity with the provisions of this ordinance. - 2.
-Any application(s) for a Floodplain Development Permit received prior to the effective date of these Floodplain Regulations shall be reviewed under the regulations in effect at the time of the initial application.

-- 3. Any incomplete application(s) for a Floodplain Development Permit will be valid only for ninety (90) days after the Floodplain Administrator has requested additional information from the applicant or his agent.
-If ninety (90) days after the owner or his agent has received the request for additional information the applicant has failed to submit reasonably complete information that demonstrates a good faith effort to provide all the additional information requested, as determined by the Floodplain Administrator, the application will become void.
-Any subsequent submittals will be considered as new applications and reviewed under the regulations in effect on the date the subsequent submittal is received by the Floodplain Administrator. - (c) Expiration of Floodplain Development Permits issued after Floodplain Regulation adoption. - 1.
-Individual Floodplain Development Permits issued pursuant to this ordinance expire two years after the date of issuance unless the work has commenced within two (2) years after the date of issuance, or the issuance of the permit is legally challenged in which case the permit is valid for two (2) years after the challenge has been resolved. - 2.
-Incomplete application(s) for an Individual Floodplain Development Permit; - a. will be valid only for ninety (90) days after the Floodplain Administrator has requested additional information from the applicant or his agent. - b. if ninety (90) days after the owner or his agent has received the request for additional information the applicant has failed to submit reasonably complete information that demonstrates a good faith effort to provide all the additional information requested, as determined by the Floodplain Administrator, the application will become void.
-Any subsequent submittals will be considered as new applications and reviewed under the regulations in effect on the date the subsequent submittal is received by the Floodplain Administrator.
+- (a) Effect on rights and liabilities under the existing floodplain regulations. - 1.
+This chapter in part comes forward by re-enactment of some of the provisions of the floodplain regulations enacted November 27 1972, as amended, and it is not the intention to repeal but rather to re-enact and continue to enforce without interruption such existing provisions, so that all rights and liabilities that have accrued thereunder are reserved and may be enforced.
+The enactment of this chapter shall not affect any action, suit or proceeding instituted or pending.
+All provisions of the floodplain regulations of Charlotte enacted on November 27, 1972, as amended, which are not reenacted herein, are repealed. - 2.
+The date of the initial flood damage prevention ordinance for Mecklenburg County is December 4, 1972. - (b) Effect upon outstanding floodplain development permits. - 1.
+Nothing herein contained shall require any change in the plans, construction, size or designated use of any development or any part thereof for which a floodplain development permit has been granted by the floodplain administrator before the time of passage of this floodplain regulation chapter; provided, however, that when construction is not begun under such outstanding permit within a period of two years subsequent to passage of this chapter or any revision thereto, such permit shall become void and construction or use shall be in conformity with the provisions of this chapter. - 2.
+Any application(s) for a floodplain development permit received prior to the effective date of these floodplain regulations shall be reviewed under the regulations in effect at the time of the initial application. - 3.
+Any incomplete application(s) for a floodplain development permit will be valid only for 90 days after the floodplain administrator has requested additional information from the applicant or his agent.
+If 90 days after the owner or his agent has received the request for additional information the applicant has failed to submit reasonably complete information that demonstrates a goodfaith effort to provide all the additional information requested, as determined by the floodplain administrator, the application will become void.
+Any subsequent submittals will be considered as new applications and reviewed under the regulations in effect on the date the subsequent submittal is received by the floodplain administrator. - (c) Expiration of floodplain development permits issued after floodplain regulation adoption. - Individual floodplain development permits issued pursuant to this chapter expire two years after the date of issuance unless the work has commenced within two years after the date of issuance, or the issuance of the permit is legally challenged in which case the permit is valid for two years after the challenge has been resolved. - 2.
+Incomplete application(s) for an individual floodplain development permit: - a.
+Will be valid only for 90 days after the floodplain administrator has requested additional information from the applicant or his agent. - b.
+If 90 days after the owner or his agent has received the request for additional information the applicant has failed to submit reasonably complete information that demonstrates a good faith effort to provide all the additional information requested, as determined by the floodplain administrator, the application will become void.
+Any subsequent submittals will be considered as new applications and reviewed under the regulations in effect on the date the subsequent submittal is received by the floodplain administrator.